machinefi/Bike-Sharing-DePIN-Webinar/README.md

 npx hardhat add-erc20-minter --address <YOUR_OPERATOR_ADDRESS>  --network testnet
 ```

-- In your W3bstream account settings, create an API Key and call it `bike_company`, make sure it has read/write permissions for the **Event** item and copy the Key

 ```bash
 cd ../bike
 npm install
 ```
+- In your W3bstream account settings, create an API Key and call it `bike_company`, make sure it has read/write permissions for the **Event** item and copy the Key

-- edit index.ts, set the API Key and save
+- edit index.ts, set the API Key
+- In your W3bstream Project Events page, copy the HTTP route
+- edit index.ts, set the route

 ```bash
 tsc && node dist/index.js